0naopem1p0/alx-system_engineering-devops/0x02-shell_redirections/README.md

- displaying the first 10 lines of a file
+ a shell script that creates a file and inserts a text inside it